-In 1925 President had her boiler and engine replaced by a 15 horse power Bolinder and returned to the FMC fleet as a Motor Boat with carrying capacity increased by nearly 8 tons and the newly introduced colour scheme of red, yellow and green.
+In 1925, President had boiler and engine replaced by a 15 horse power Bolinder diesel engine and returned to the FMC fleet as a Motor Boat with carrying capacity increased by nearly 8 tons and the newly introduced colour scheme of red, yellow and green.

 New routes and cargoes took President to Ellesmere Port, Liverpool and Manchester before she was sold in 1946 to the Walsall based coal carrier Ernest Thomas.

 President was resold to George and Matthews of Wolverhampton to carry coal in 1948, the year in which canals were nationalised.
 President ended her working days with the British Waterways northern maintenance fleet based at Northwich working on the Trent and Mersey, Macclesfield and Shropshire Union Canals.

 In 1973, President was purchased from the British Waterways Board by Malcolm Braine and Nicholas Bostock for the sum of £1513.60 Including 10% VAT along with four other narrow boats.